-Health plans are also continuously working to ensure patients have access to robust networks so they can obtain the right care in the right setting from an in-network practitioner.
+Health insurers also are working continuously to ensure patients have access to robust networks so they can obtain the right care in the right setting from an in-network clinician.
 In many cases, when patients unexpectedly receive care from an out-of-network physician at an in-network hospital, health plans will try to work with that physician to come to an agreement on a reasonable payment.
 They will also try to encourage physicians to join the health plan’s network to reduce the risk of a repeat situation for another patient.

 However, many states do not prohibit physicians from balance billing or only prohibit it in limited circumstances (e.g., for emergency services).
 That’s why it’s vital for Congress to act on a federal solution.

 Read more of our recommendations to address surprise bills.

 Read our full statement to the House Energy and Commerce (E&C) Health Subcommittee.